Canada at the 2022 Winter Olympics: Cross-country skiing

 Canada qualified nine cross-country skiers (four men and five women).
 The first seven athletes were named on January 13, 2022.
-All three men and Katherine Stewart-Jones prequalified for the team based on World Cup circuit.
-The other three skiers qualified for the team based on results at the National Cross Country Ski Trials held in Canmore, Alberta between January 6 and 11, 2022.
-On January 21, 2022, it was confirmed the International Ski Federation (FIS) reallocated two additionals quota spots to Canada, allowing Rémi Drolet and Olivia Bouffard-Nesbitt to be named to the team.
+All three men and Katherine Stewart-Jones prequalified for the team based on the World Cup circuit.
+The other three skiers qualified for the team based on results at the National Cross Country Ski Trials held in Canmore, Alberta, between January 6 and 11, 2022.
+On January 21, 2022, it was confirmed the International Ski Federation (FIS) reallocated two additional quota spots to Canada, allowing Rémi Drolet and Olivia Bouffard-Nesbitt to be named to the team.